Raindeer44/pragmatic/README.md

 Use slashes for both single line and multi line comments.
 Try to write comments that explain higher level mechanisms or clarify difficult segments of your code.
-Don't use comments to restate trivial things.
+Don't use comments to restate trivial or obvious things.

 *Right:*